subvisual/guides/protocol/README.md

 Merge
 -----

-Rebase interactively.
+Rebase interactively or merge (follow what the project team is doing).
 Squash commits like "Fix whitespace" into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.

     git fetch origin
-    git rebase -i origin/dev
+    git merge origin/dev // or git rebase -i origin/dev
-    rake
+    bundle exec rspec && bundle exec cucumber

 View a list of new commits.
 View changed files.
 Merge branch into dev.